 Periodic online Quizlets are included in the eLearning assignments.
 Courses schedule every ninth week of the 36-week course to be dedicated to review and study in preparation for taking a quarterly exam.
 The exams are also taken online, and scores are automatically recorded.

 All courses allow students to send questions to Dr. Shormann via email if they have any problems.

-Students access online courses with subscriptions that run for 12 months.
+Students access eLearning courses with subscriptions that run for 12 months.
 Siblings can take the same course simultaneously or as a renewal for only $20.
-The CD-ROM or digital download courses can be reused.
+The courses on downloaded courses or those on CD-ROMs can be reused.